Curt Swan

 the Big Little Book series, the story followed two boys that ran away

 Division of the Army National Guard.
-He was shipped to Belfast, Ireland, in
+Swan was shipped to Belfast, Ireland, in

-as a staff artist, regularly contributing Allied maps and various cartoons.
-In
+office as a staff artist, regularly contributing Allied maps and various

-1943, Sgt.
-Swan created a holiday design for a series of official V-Mail
+cartoons.
+In 1943, Sgt.
+Swan created a holiday design for a series of official

-Christmas cards from Great Britain.
-Swan roomed with Wingert in London before
+V-Mail Christmas cards from Great Britain.
+Swan roomed with Wingert in London

-Curt married Helene Rose Brickley in Paris.
-They had previously met in
+Curt Swan married Helene Rose Brickley in Paris in April 1944.
+Helene worked

 Stars and Stripes editor Eddie "France" Herron recommended that Swan